muhme/joomla-branches-tester/README.md

 - Joomla Super User: `ci-admin` with the password `joomla-17082005` (used from CI System Tests).
 - Used language Pack is English (United Kingdom) (`en-GB`).
 - The `/installation` folder remains intact after the installation.
+  - Earlier Joomla versions delete the `/installation` folder after setup.
+If the folder is missing, it is checked out from Git during the next installation.
 - Error Reporting is set to `Maximum` in `Global Configuration | Server`.
 - A cron job is configured to run the Joomla Task Scheduler every minute.
 - The 'System - Joomla!
 Statistics' plugin is disabled to prevent prompting users on the backend Home Dashboard.
-- The 'Behaviour - Backward Compatibility' plugin is disabled to detect backward compatibility issues.
+- The 'Behaviour - Backward Compatibility' plugins are disabled to detect backward compatibility issues.
 - The automatic run of the 'Welcome to Joomla!' guided tour is canceled from Joomla version 5.1 onwards.
 - Not configured for logging, due to deprecation warnings.